Skip to content

 I was wrong.

 Do not follow my mistake.
-If you want to build a high-leverage, highly effective company that delights customers and supports scale, support your people first.
+If you want to build a high-leverage, effective company that delights customers and supports scale, support your people first.
+The best meeting facilitation technique in the world is not a better agenda template.
+It is giving a damn about the humans in the room.

-Check-ins might be a fun and easy place to start.
-Give it a try; I would love to hear how to goes.
+Check-ins are a fun and easy place to start.
+Give it a try at your next meeting.
+I would love to hear how it goes.

 Sending love along the journey.